-The expected time frame is: deadline to submit proposals is 18 November 2025.
-Evaluation is expected to be finalised in January-February 2026 and results sent to the applicants in February-March 2026.
-Signing of the grant agreement is foreseen three months later, in June-July 2026.
+The expected time frame is: deadline to submit proposals is 18th of November 2027.
+Evaluation is expected to be finalised in February 2028 and results sent to the applicants in February-March 2028.
+Signing of the grant agreement is foreseen three months later, in June-July 2028.

 EISMEA will select evaluators with a high level of expertise and professional experience in the field from the Portal Expert database for the period 2021-2027.
 It may happen to assign evaluators involved with the evaluation of proposals submitted under the EIC Transition calls.

-Apart from the call in 2025 there is another EIC Pre-Accelerator call foreseen in 2027 in the current draft version of the Widening participation and strengthening ERA 2026-2027 Work Programme (available in the Comitology Register).
+The second EIC Pre-Accelerator call foreseen in 2027 in the the Widening participation and strengthening ERA 2026-2027 Work Programme (available here)).
 There will be no call in 2026 as there is a need to analyse the results of the 2025 call.

 Under the EIC Pre-Accelerator, this category includes start-ups.